Nerida was appointed to the Workplace Giving Australia Board in the position of Chairman in June 2019.

 Prior to joining Telstra, Nerida held several senior management positions with IBM within Australia and internationally over a 20-year period, including as Vice President of IBM’s Intel Server Division for the Asia Pacific region.

-Nerida is currently an Advisory Board member of IXUP Limited and an Advisor to Equifax.
+Nerida is currently an Advisory Board member of IXUP Limited.